 Media materials are not loaned out through Interlibrary Loan.
 Media materials may not be checked out with a TexShare card, with the exception of CDs for books.

-Loan Periods for Media Equipment
+Loan Periods for Media Equipment at the Edinburg Campus

 For additional information view the Media Materials Circulation Policy, section 7.1 in the Library Policy Manual.

 The Library subscribes to major newspapers for student use and research purposes.
 Below is a list of the newspapers available.